thedefside/journey_to_valhalla/README.md

 # Roadmap
  - Balance the weapons and enemies in Mistlands/Deep North/Ashlands (Ongoing)
+ - Lock progresion to Mistlands -> Deep North -> Ashlands through boss drops
  - Add enemy NPCs with unique weapon drops
  - Add new minibosses

 # Change log
+v0.0.6
+ - Removed Goblin ships (causing errors and severe FPS drops)
+ - Removed Silver Golem and added Polar Lox to Deep North
+ - Changed the name of the 'Mistlands' armor, since it has nothing to do with the Mistlands
+ - Changed the prefabs for the Thunder Drake and Fire-Breathing Drake to the new DoD prefabs (Thanks Horem!)
+ - Reworked Storm Fenring encounter
+ - Made the Dark Elf raids scale as you progress (instead of adding them all after Bonemass)
+ - Fixed Frost Giant's Damage
+ - Removed ValheimPlus config
+ - Dvergr doesn't despawn at night

 v0.0.5
  - Fixed custom textures not loading on dedicated servers
  - Toned down the Dark Elves a bit
  - Added Goblin ships to the Ocean
- - Added Kraken to the Ocean, but diabled by default.
+ - Added Kraken to the Ocean, but disabled by default.
 Enable at your own risk.

 v0.0.4
  - Dark Elves always drop Heavyscale